peppelinux/federation-wallet/openid-federation-wallet-1_0.md

         |Wallet|                                           |Trust Anchor| |Intermediate| |Credential Issuer|
         +------+                                           +------------+ +------------+ +-----------------+
 ~~~~
+**Figure 4**: Federation Credential Issuer listing, the Wallet Instance browse the entire federation collecting all the Credential Issuers.

 The diagram above shows how a Wallet navigates the federation, collecting and validating the Trust Chain for each Credential Issuer (CI), and creating a discovery page including each Credential Issuer using the information, such as the credential types and logo obtained through their Trust Chain.